 What constitutes successful brace treatment?

 When the Cobb angle of a high risk curve is stabilized within the limits of the accepted margin of error (+/-5°) through skeletal maturity, this is generally regarded as successful brace treatment by most of the medical establishment.
 With the Chêneau-Gensingen® brace, we strive for more!
 We attempt to improve curvature (to some degree) as well as postural appearance.
-Success is most likely to depend upon the amount of growth remaining at the time bracing commences and patient compliance.
-When bracing takes place in a skeletally immature patient as early as possible in the growth process the prognosis is excellent.
+Success will most likely depend upon the amount of growth remaining at the time bracing commences, in-brace-correction, and patient compliance.
+When bracing takes place in a skeletally immature patient, as early as possible in the growth process, the prognosis is often excellent.
 Some degree of curve correction is even possible when the brace is worn full time during residual growth.
-These statements are made based on results of patients previously braced in the Chêneau-Gensingen® (see trunk remodeling paper below and link to the fine art of bracing scoliosis by Dr. Weiss.
+These statements are made based on results of patients previously braced in the Chêneau-Gensingen® (see trunk remodeling paper below and link to the fine art of bracing scoliosis by Dr. Weiss).
 Please consider that each individual is different and bracing success is dependent upon timing and compliance, among other factors.

 Is the Cheneau-Gensingen® brace covered by insurance?

 Check with your individual insurance company.
-The Chêneau-Gensingen® is a fairly new innovation in bracing, especially in the United States.
 Insurance companies and plans vary.